-The industrial relations scenario of the Company during year 2014-15 was harmonious andcordial.
-The issues raised by the APL WorkersRs Union and the Officers' Association wereresolved amicably through dialogs.
+The industrial relations scenario of the Company during Financial Year 2017-18 washarmonious and cordial.
+Most of the issues raised by the APL WorkersRs Union and the APLOfficersRs Association were resolved amicably through discussions.

 Disclosure regarding Issue of Equity Shares with Differential Rights/ Employee StockOptions/ Sweat Equity Shares:

-The Company didnRst issue any shares with differential rights or Employee Stock Optionsor Sweat Equity Shares during the financial year 2014-15.
+The Company didnRst issue any shares with differential rights or Employee Stock Optionsor Sweat Equity Shares during the Financial Year 2017-18.

 Extract of Annual Return: